 Sports That Pose a Risk for Eye Injury

 While virtually any physical activity could pose at least a remote risk for an eye injury, some are more likely to cause serious trauma than others.
-The National Eye Institute has categorized popular sports into high-, moderate-, and low-risk categories, as follows:
+Popular sports are categorized into high-risk, moderate-risk, and low-risk categories, as follows:

 High Risk